lambdaclass/zruput/README.md

 ## About

-Zruput is a space for professionals, researchers, entrepeneurs and students related with this topics:
+Zruput is a space for professionals, researchers, entrepeneurs and students who are interested in  these topics:

-### Topics of interest

 * Software Defined Radio
 * Satellite Communications